safinsingh/midnight/README.md

 - System audit to report vulnerabilities
 - Based on STIGs and (in the future) CIS Controls
 - User can specify custom controls in JSON
-- Ability to run on virtual machines with Docker
+- Ability to run on virtual machines with Docker and Alpine Linux

 ## ✨ In Action